simo-11/webgl-perf/README.md

 # webgl-perf GPU/webgl performance tester

-Much better one for WebGPU is at https://webgpufundamentals.org/webgpu/lessons/webgpu-optimization.html
+Much nicer one for WebGPU is at https://webgpufundamentals.org/webgpu/lessons/webgpu-optimization.html.
+It uses a lot of memory (over 5 GB) on the gpu side.

 ## Usage or development